 Christmas is a great time to stroll the riverwalk in San Antonio since lights line the trees and Santa can be found on the gondolas.
-Attend the Holiday Light Fest with a one-hour parade along the River Walk, where live music and illuminated floats are sure you get in you in the holiday spirit.
+Attend the Holiday Light Fest with a one-hour parade along the River Walk, where live music and illuminated floats are sure to get you in the holiday spirit.
 In December, there’s a Fiesta de las Luminarias with more than 2,000 glowing luminarias.
-If you can get yourself away from the beautiful lighted lights at the Riverwalk, attend one of San Antonio’s holiday parades or events or visit one of the city’s iconic attractions.
+If you can get yourself away from the beautiful lights at the Riverwalk, attend one of San Antonio’s holiday parades or events or visit one of the city’s iconic attractions.

 History buffs will love to visit the town of Jefferson during the holiday season.
 Take a tour of Jefferson’s oldest homes, which are extravagantly decorated for the holidays.
-This tour, known as the Holiday Trail of Lights, is lead by none other than candlelight.
-Also don’t miss out on the Christmas Train, Christmas Parade or the Enchanted Forest where over 100 trees are twinkling with holiday lights.
+This tour, known as the Holiday Trail of Lights, is led by none other than candlelight.
+Also, don’t miss out on the Christmas Train, Christmas Parade or the Enchanted Forest, where over 100 trees are twinkling with holiday lights.

 Head to Galveston to find Christmas spirit along the Texas coast.
 Galveston Island holds a number of Christmas and holiday-themed events during this festive season.
-Moody Gardens has one of the most talked-about attractions in Galveston, no matter what time of year.
-However, during Christmas time, Moody Gardens is home to ice slides, an outdoor ice-skating rink and Festival of Lights.
+Moody Gardens is one of the most talked-about attractions in Galveston, no matter what time of year.
+However, during Christmas time, Moody Gardens is home to ice slides, an outdoor ice-skating rink and the Festival of Lights.

 View over 10 million lights that illuminate the entire town of Marshall to truly get in the Christmas spirit.
 This light display, known as the Wonderland of Lights Extravaganza, runs through New Year’s Eve, so you can catch this winter wonderland even after Christmas is over.
-While in Marshall, also enjoy the Christmas parade, the Jingle Bell Run, an outdoor ice skating rink, and other holiday attractions and events hosted here.
+While in Marshall, you also enjoy the Christmas parade, the Jingle Bell Run, an outdoor ice skating rink, and other holiday attractions and events hosted here.